 Last year I went overseas to visit family for a few months and came home 5lbs heavier.
-And while I was still within the health weight range for my height, that didn’t change the fact that I wanted to lose those excess pounds.
+And while I was still within the healthy weight range for my height, that didn’t change the fact that I wanted to lose those excess pounds.

 However, it wasn’t the easiest thing to do.
 If you’re in a similar situation, you probably want to know how to lose the last 5lbs of vanity weight, right?